ryantoddgarza/ryantoddgarza/src/pages/posts/the-ashtanga-of-patanjali/index.md

 - Dhyana (ध्यान, dhyāna) - contemplation
 - Samadhi (समाधि, samādhi) - absorption
 - Ashta (अष्ट, aṣṭa) - eight
-- Angani (अङ्ग​, aṅgāni) - limbs, branches.
+- Angani (अङ्ग​, aṅgāni) - limbs, branches

+Each constituent is elaborated upon in the following sutras but this one line reveals the systematic steps of the Yoga system that can take lifetimes to understand let alone perfect.
+There is a sequential relationship to the limbs and even if it doesn't seem apparent at the outset, to become established in any step requires some level of mastery in those that precede it.

 The first five limbs are considered _bahiraṅga_ (external) and the last three are _antaraṅga_ (internal).
-Each constituent is elaborated upon in the following sutras but this one line reveals the systematic steps of the Yoga system that can take lifetimes to understand let alone perfect.
+If we look pragmatically at the five external limbs of Patañjali's system, we can see how the focus introverts. _Yama_ and _niyama_ address moral processes. _Āsana_ and _prāṇāyāma_ address the processes of the gross and subtle body. _Pratyāhāra_ addresses sensory processes.
+The three internal limbs address purely mental phenomena which together are successive stages of a singular process called _saṃyama_.

 #### Yama - abstention